grumpypenny/sentiment-analysis-and-music-generation/README.md

 3. Run `main.py` in the directory `Source Files`
 - Command Line Arguments:
     - the name of the sentiment analysis model in the `Models` folder (without the ".pth")
     - `test-10` is the best model included in the repo.
-It is what we reccomend to use as the argument.
+It is what we recommend to use as the argument.
 4. You will be prompted to input text that will be used to generate music
 5. After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`
     - If you are on Linux you can run `a2m.py` to convert the abc file to MIDI directly.
-The new file wll be `Source Files/outputMIDI/out.midi`
+The new file will be `Source Files/outputMIDI/out.midi`
     - If you are on Windows, the above will not work, instead use [this website](https://www.mandolintab.net/abcconverter.php) to convert the ABC to music.

 __NOTE:__

-This code requires a GPU in order to run.
+This code requires a GPU to run.

 ## Model Architecture ##